apache/incubator-retired-gearpump-site/docs/documents/document.md

 * Task: Child of Executor, does the real job.
 Every task actor has a global unique address.
 One task actor can send data to any other task actors.
 This gives us great flexibility of how the computation DAG is distributed.

 All actors in the graph are woven together with actor supervision; actor watching and all errors are handled properly via supervisors.
-In a master, a risky job is isolated and delegated to child actors, so it¡¯s more robust.
-In the application, an extra intermediate layer, ¡°Executor,¡± is created so that we can do fine-grained and fast recovery in case of task failure.
+In a master, a risky job is isolated and delegated to child actors, so it's more robust.
+In the application, an extra intermediate layer, "Executor," is created so that we can do fine-grained and fast recovery in case of task failure.
 A master watches the lifecycle of AppMaster and Worker to handle the failures, but the lifecycle of Worker and AppMaster are not bound to a Master Actor by supervision, so that Master node can fail independently.
 Several Master Actors form an Akka cluster, the Master state is exchanged using the Gossip protocol in a conflict-free consistent way so that there is no single point of failure.
 With this hierarchy design, we are able to achieve high availability.
 # Build

 ## How to Build Gearpump